josephsdavid/N2D/docs/quickstart.rst

         * - Argument
           - Default
           - Description
-        * - nclust
+        * - n_clusters
           - no default
           - The number of clusters
-        * - umapdim
+        * - umap_dim
           - 2
           - Number of dimensions of the manifold.
-        * - umapN
+        * - umap_neighbors
           - 10
           - Number of nearest neighbors to consider for UMAP.
 Defaults to 10, to recreate cutting edge results shown in the paper, however often 20 is a better value
-        * - umapMd
+        * - umap_min_distance
           - float(0)
           - Minimum distance between points within the manifold.
 Smaller numbers get tighter, better clusters while larger numbers are better for visualization
-        * - umapMetric
+        * - umap_metric
           - 'euclidean'
           - The distance metric to use for UMAP.
         * - random_state
           - 0
           - The random seed

-For our use case, there are two main tunables: **umapdim**, and **umapN**. **umapdim** is the number of dimensions you wish to project the autoencoded embedding in.
+For our use case, there are two main tunables: **umap_dim**, and **umap_neighbors**. **umap_dim** is the number of dimensions you wish to project the autoencoded embedding in.
 In general, values between **2** and **the number of clusters** are acceptable.
 It is best to start at 2 (the default value) and then go up from there.
-All of the breakthrough results in the paper were done with umapdim =2.  **umapN** is the number of nearest neighbors UMAP will use when constructing its KNN graph.
+All of the breakthrough results in the paper were done with umap_dim =2.  **umap_neighbors** is the number of nearest neighbors UMAP will use when constructing its KNN graph.
 In the case of N2D, this should be a small value, as we want to learn the **local manifold**.
-The default value for umapN is **10**, as it will allow you to reproduce the results in the paper, however umapN = **20** sometimes performs slightly better, *especially if the autoencoder loss is high*.
+The default value for umap_neighbors is **10**, as it will allow you to reproduce the results in the paper, however umap_neighbors = **20** sometimes performs slightly better, *especially if the autoencoder loss is high*.
 Since umapGMM takes just a few seconds to run, it is worth it to tune these two values in general.

 Initializing N2D
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Next, we initialize the **n2d** object.
 Upon initialization, the autoencoder is built, and the clustering mechanisms are all set into place for easy prediction.
 By default, the encoder takes on a structure (dimensions of data, 500, 500, 2000, ndim), while the decoder takes on the mirror of that structure.
 To alter the structure, we can adjust the architecture component when we initialize. ::

-        harcluster_new_arch = n2d.n2d(x, manifoldGMM, ndim = n_clusters, architecture = [500, 2000, 500, 100])
+        harcluster_new_arch = n2d.n2d(x.shape[-1], manifoldGMM, ae_dim = n_clusters, architecture = [500, 2000, 500, 100])

 In this case, the encoder part of the autoencoder would have structure (dimensions of data, 500, 2000, 500, 100, ndim).
 Please note that the autoencoder design defaults are sane, based on academic research, and produce excellent results, so the architecture does not require a lot of change in general.

 **Important Note**
-In general, it is a good idea to say that **ndim = n_clusters**, that is to say we want to reduce our data's dimensionality from whatever space it lies in to the same number of dimensions as we have clusters.
+In general, it is a good idea to say that **ae_dim = n_clusters**, that is to say we want to reduce our data's dimensionality from whatever space it lies in to the same number of dimensions as we have clusters.
 However, it is important to think critically!
 If you have data with 5000+ features, and want to put it into 2 or 3 groups, you probably should not set ndim to be 2 or 3.
 That is expecting a ridiculous amount of your computer!!
 You are in essence learning a function that will map any 5000 dimensional observation into 2 or 3 numbers.
 Intuitively, this is unrealistic.
 This will lead to a model which gets stuck after 150 epochs, and when you tell your colleagues about your issues you will get some very funny  looks!

 Lets talk about the default arguments for the n2d initialization method: